xsnoopy/LinuxCNC-Yalang-yl620-VFD-rs485-Modbus---VFDmod/README.md

 - [ ] Integrate a drop down setting for each parameter in the Axis Tab.

 # Changelog
-02. November 2021 Repository created
+- `02.
+November 2021` Repository created
-04. November 2021 Integreated the Parameter register and feedback register read out.
+- `04.
+November 2021` Integreated the Parameter register and feedback register read out.
 Unfortunatley the VFD doesn't show good values in Voltage and Current.
-This is an issue of the VFD since even on the display it doesn't show correct values.
+This is11n issue of the VFD since even on the display it doesn't show correct values.
 Updated the tab.
-09. November 2021 Thanks to eNnvi for the upload of the English manual.
+- `09.
+November 2021` Thanks to eNnvi for the upload of the English manual.
-18. November 2021 Added How to section.
+- `18.
+November 2021` Added How to section.